cajus/uif/INSTALL.md

 Well - there's nothing to build.
 Just change the PREFIX on top of the Makefile and do a "make install".
 If you want to start uif during bootup you should add the needed links in /etc/rc*.
-See file "uif" for a working init script.
+See file "uif.initscript" for a working init script.

 ## Debian